Orbit-Research/Graphiti-API-Library-Development/README.md

         - CMakeLists for compiling the library in C++ and C

     - library.ps1
-        - Builds the library using Ninja in Release mode (not outputing informaiton related to debugging)
+        - Builds the library in Release mode (not outputing informaiton related to debugging)
+        - This file will compile the library by default using your generator and compiler
+        - If you would like to specify your Generator or compiler add them as parameters like in this example:
+            .\library.ps1 -Generator "Ninja" -Compiler "g++"
+        - To run this normally run: .\library.ps1
+        - This will build the library under your user profile in a folder called graphiti

 - main
     - Folder for running Code withe the uncompiled library localy for testing